jelena927/NewsArticlesWeb/README.md

 ===============
 # 1. About the project
 The idea of this project is to create  an application for advanced news search using extracted metadata about news articles.
 The metadata is extracted from the website [New York Times](http://www.nytimes.com/).
 Metadata is inserted in site's webpages in a structured format using [Microdata standard](http://dev.w3.org/html5/md/), specifically using [Schema.org](http://schema.org/) vocabulary.
 After the metadata is extracted, it is transformed to RDF format and stored into RDF repository.
-Access to the extracted data is enabled through RESTful services.
+Access to the extracted data is enabled through RESTful service.
 News search is enabled through filter based search.

 Application workflow consists of the following phases
 - A web crawler parses news articles webpages from [New York Times](http://www.nytimes.com/) website and extracts news article metadata.
 - Extracted data is transformed into RDF triplets based on [Schema.org](http://schema.org/) vocabulary.
 - Data is persisted into an RDF repository.
-- Access to the data is enabled through RESTful services.
+- Access to the data is enabled through RESTful service.
 - Search news articles using filters so-called facet browsing.

 # 2. Domain model